PostHog/posthog.com/contents/blog/posthog-vs-mixpanel.md

 Mixpanel, like Amplitude, forces you to manually instrument every event you want to track.
 Got a question about something you're not already tracking?
 Tough luck, it's time to write new tracking code and wait for the data!

 Autocapture eliminates this tedious process.
 Just deploy our snippet and we'll do the hard work.
-In doing so, you're creating a powerful, retroactive dataset you can call upon whenever you need it.
+In doing so, you're creating a powerful dataset you can call upon whenever you need it.
 Autocapture is ideal for fast moving teams who want to ship code product improvements quickly.

 Some would have you believe that autocapture generates "too much data" that's hard to deal with.
 Our answer?